secretworry/rx-go/README.md

-# rx-go
+# Rx-Go

-Rx for Golang
+Go's implementation for Rx